City of Heidelberg, Traffic Management

 The bridge will ease traffic loads on the heavily frequented Ernst-Walz-Brücke and Mittermaierstraße, and connect the districts in the south and southwest of Heidelberg with Neuenheimer Feld.
 This will improve connections between living and working areas, and between different scientific and research sites in Heidelberg.

 The bridge will extend the planned high-speed cycle link from Mannheim to Heidelberg.
 In conjunction with the planned Gneisenau bridge for cycle and pedestrian traffic, it will also provide a link to the planned high-speed cycle link via the Patrick Henry Village to Schwetzingen.
 It is designated to replace the barrage's narrow footpath, serving as a new footpath and cycle route.
+It also offers new green and open spaces on the northern bank of the Neckar and in Bergheim-West - inviting passers-by to linger.

 Kick-Off Coordination Council